 When choosing a program to ensure the security of your system, you have to distinguish between a legitimate and secure anti-spyware program and malicious programs.

 Remove rouge programs from your computer using Avira Aniivirus Software

 This post begins with a the deceptive name of the main character – Windows Troubles Solver.
 This is another new rogue anti-malware program.
 Windows Troubles Solver is very similar to the other fake security programs, distributed by the Fake Microsoft Security Essentials Alert Trojan.
 It most commonly gets into a user’s PC when you enter malicious web pages or free online scanners.
 You will most probably notice its presence when your computers starts working very slowly and will not be able to load a web page.
 This rogue launches itself automatically by showing you fake security warnings and then it starts scanning your computer.

 It is so arrogant that it will not even let you stop this process.
 After it is done scanning, it will display the staggering results, stating that your system has been assailed by an ‘Unknown Win32/Trojan’ infection.
 The primary objective of this rather convincing show is to make you believe that you need to acquire the extended version of Windows Troubles Solver, which can help you remove all the imaginary infections and threats.

-In the end, the most important thing you need to know is that you must not believe Windows Troubles Solver if you want to stay out of trouble simply because it is useless.
+In the end, the most important thing you need to know is that you must not believe Windows Troubles Solver simply because it is useless.
 So what you should do is get rid of it as soon as possible.

 Rogueware programs are developed to confuse victims and make them pay for some application that is, in fact, totally useless.
 Similarly, Windows Diagnostic uses a Trojan to mislead you into thinking your PC is in the danger of a terrible system crash.